Dynamical Analysis of the EIP-1559 Ethereum Fee Market: Model

 We consider a blockchain-enabled economy in which users make transactions over a distributed network.\footnote{Our analysis is based on the Ethereum blockchain.
-However, there are other blockchains, such as Filecoin \citep{Fil20}, that implement very similar mechanisms and the main ideas of our results (up to technical details) readily extend to these settings as well.} Users submit their transactions to a common pool together with a bid which specifies how much they are willing to pay for the computational resources that are required for their transactions to be processed.
-The transactions, along with the bids, are viewed by the miners who select which transactions to include in the blocks they create.
-In existing mechanisms (including Ethereum's current economic model), bids comprise of a single transaction fee.
+However, there are other blockchains, such as Filecoin \cite{Fil20}, that implement very similar mechanisms and the main ideas of our results (up to technical details) readily extend to these settings as well.} Users submit their transactions to a common pool together with a bid which specifies how much they are willing to pay for the computational resources that are required for their transactions to be processed.
+The transactions, along with the bids, are viewed by the miners who select which transactions to include in the blocks that they create.
+In existing mechanisms (including Ethereum's current economic model), bids comprise a single transaction fee.
 Miners can sort the transactions and typically select the ones with the highest fees.
 The miner who will include a transaction in a valid block receives the entire fee in a process that closely resembles a generalized first price auction.
-According to the proposed reform of EIP-1559, bids comprise two elements $(f,p)$: (i) the \emph{fee cap}, $f$, which is the maximum amount that the user is willing to pay for their transaction to be processed, and (ii) the \emph{premium}, $p$, which is the maximum tip that the user is willing to pay to the miner who will eventually process their transaction.
-In particular, a user who will get their transaction included in the blockchain will never pay more than the fee cap and the miner who will process the transaction will never receive more than the premium.
-The main element of EIP-1559 and its main difference from existing mechanisms is the stipulation of a dynamically adjusted \emph{base fee}, $b_t, t>0$, where $t$ denotes the block height.
-Every transaction that gets included in a block $B_t, t>0$ needs to pay the base fee, $b_t$, that is valid at that block.
-Instead of being transferred from the user to the miner, the base fee is \emph{burned}, i.e., it is permanently removed from the circulating supply of the native currency (e.g., ETH).
-For each included transaction, miners will receive the minimum between the premium and the difference between the fee cap and the base fee.
+According to the proposed reform of EIP1559, bids comprise two elements $(f,p)$: (i) the \emph{feecap}, $f$, which is the maximum amount that the user is willing to pay for their transaction to be processed, and (ii) the \emph{premium}, $p$, which is the maximum tip that the user is willing to pay to the miner who will eventually process their transaction.
+In particular, a user who will get their transaction included in the blockchain will never pay more than the feecap and the miner who will process the transaction will never receive more than the premium.
+The main element of EIP1559 and its main difference from existing mechanisms is the stipulation of a dynamically adjusted \emph{basefee}, $b_t, t>0$, where $t$ denotes the block height.
+Every transaction that gets included in a block $B_t, t>0$ needs to pay the basefee, $b_t$, that is valid at that block.
+Instead of being transferred from the user to the miner, the basefee is \emph{burnt}, i.e., it is permanently removed from the circulating supply of the native currency (e.g., ETH).
+For each included transaction, miners will receive the minimum between the premium and the difference between the feecap and the basefee.
 Specifically, the \emph{miner's tip} is defined by